Southampton City Council: Powers and functions

 The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Southampton is within a non-metropolitan area of England.
 As a unitary authority, Southampton City Council has the powers and functions of both a non-metropolitan county and district council combined.
 In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority, responsible for social services, libraries and waste disposal.

 In August 2018 the council launched its own not-for-profit energy company 'CitizEn', created with the ambition to offer competitive rates for energy to tackle fuel poverty in the city.
 The company was set up in cooperation with Nottingham City Council’s company Robin Hood Energy.
-The council is currently in talks with Bournemouth, Christchurch and Poole Council for them to become a partner in the scheme.
+The scheme has since been sold to British Gas.

 Local Authority Trading Company

-In response to the 2008 financial crash and the Great Recession the then city council, under the administration of the Conservative Party, began a process of privatisation of council services.
+In response to the 2008 financial crisis and the Great Recession the then city council, under the administration of the Conservative Party, began a process of privatisation of council services.
 From 2017 the Labour administration had begun a process taking municipal control of services that were privatised, so that all profits are reinvested into council services.
 These services were set up and the Southampton "Local Authority Trading Company" (LATCo) was created.
 Potential areas for the LATCo to cover include: street parking; public transport; adult and children’s transport; fleet services; housing management and operations; street cleansing; waste management; parks and open spaces; and facilities management.

 In 2018 the council began the process of incorporating services which Capita had provided for the council for 11 years, including "customer services, HR pay, revenues and benefits, procurement, health and safety, print, post room and IT services".
-This also includes the incorporation of 300 jobs under the Council's LATCo.
+This also includes the incorporation of 300 jobs under the council's LATCo.